vanillaiice/vcryptobot/README.md

 - **sellMargin**, the margin at which the bot should sell an asset (difference between last buy price and current price).
 > example value in %: 0.1

+- **stopLossMargin**, the margin at which the bot should sell an asset if the price decreases compared to the last buy price (difference between last buy price and current price).
+> example value in %: 0.05

 - **decisionIntervalMs**, the time in milliseconds at which the bot will decide to buy or sell.
 > example value in ms: 1500